The History of Champagne Sabrage

 To successfully saber a Champagne bottle, you first have to chill the bottle.
-Then place the neck of the bottle in ice bucket for 10-20 minutes to make sure the glass is very cold.
-Next remove the foil and wire cage.
+Then place the neck of the bottle in an ice bucket for 10-20 minutes to ensure the glass is very cold.
+Next, remove the foil and wire cage.
 Ensure the bottle is dry and not slippery before holding with the bottle with your non-dominant hand.
-Finally find the seam on the bottle near the neck; this is where you will be striking bottle.
+Finally, find the seam on the bottle near the neck; this is where you will be striking the bottle.

 The pressure in the bottle plus the pressure of the saber on the vulnerable seam causes the top of the bottle to separate and fly away.

 The Champagne sword

 A sword designed specifically for sabrage is called a champagne sword.
 Some swords have small, 12-inch (30-centimeter) blades that resemble long knives.
 Because the impact is what matters in sabrage, the blade’s edges should be blunt; a sharpened edge is not essential.

 - Napoleonic Wars: Champagne sabrage is said to have originated during the Napoleonic Wars, when soldiers in Napoleon Bonaparte’s army would open bottles of Champagne with their sabers to celebrate their victories.

 - Royal weddings: Champagne sabrage has been featured at several royal weddings, including the wedding of Prince Harry and Meghan Markle in 2018, when a sabrage ceremony was performed by a member of the British Armed Forces.